 You can enable multi-factor authentication (MFA) in your child’s device to add an extra layer of security.

-Back-to-School Safety for Online Leaning: It’s a good idea to upgrade all devices in the house, regardless of their use, to MFA.
+Online learning safety pro tips: It’s a good idea to upgrade all devices in the house, regardless of their use, to MFA.

 4. Warning: That Attachment Isn’t What It Seems to Be